coolkidscoding/BeginnerPython/BeginnerPythonSyllabus.md

   > **In Class**: Given various data structures, load data and manipulate the structures.
 Answer questions about indexing and slicing

   > **Homework**: Login to JupyterHub and open the notebook called "Lesson4Homework".
 This is a homework where you can practice data structure manipulation.
-You will write code that creates and manipulates all the data structures you learned today.
+You will write code that creates and manipulates all the data structures you learned in the last two lessons.
 Follow the instructions in the notebook.

 + **Lesson 5:  Looping and Conditional Statements**
   > Discuss the various looping constructs